-4.1 Experimental set-up
+4.1 Experimental setup

-Experiment 2 is a synthetic test with the Community Earth System Model (CESM1.2), a deterministic ESM.
-The CESM component set used here comprises the Community Atmosphere Model version 4 (CAM4), the Parallel Ocean Program version 2 (POP2), the Community Land Model (CLM4.0), the Community Ice CodE (CICE 4) as a sea ice component, the River Transport Model (RTM), and the CESM flux coupler CPL7.
-The coupler computes interfacial fluxes between the various component models (based on state variables) and distributes these fluxes to all component models while ensuring the conservation of fluxed quantities.
-Land ice is set as a boundary condition, and the wave component is not active.
-The configuration uses pre-industrial forcings and it is a standard component set named B1850CN in the CESM1.2 list of compsets.
-We use a $\sim 4^{\circ}$ horizontal resolution regular finite-volume (FV) grid for the atmospheric and land components, an FV grid with a displaced pole centred at Greenland $\sim 3^{\circ}$ (version 7) for the ocean and sea ice components, and a 0.5° FV grid for the river run-off component (this is also a standard set of component grids with short name f45_g37 in CESM1.2).
+The experiment 2 is a synthetic test with the Community Earth System Model (CESM1.2), a deterministic ESM.
+The CESM component set used here comprises the Community Atmosphere Model version 4 (CAM4), the Parallel Ocean Program version 2 (POP2), the Community Land Model (CLM4.0), the Community Ice CodE (CICE 4) as sea-ice component, the River Transport Model (RTM), and the CESM flux coupler CPL7.
+The coupler computes interfacial fluxes between the various component models (based on state variables) and distributes these fluxes to all component models while insuring the conservation of fluxed quantities.
+Land ice is set as boundary conditions, and the wave component is not active.
+The configuration uses preindustrial forcings and it is a standard component set named as B1850CN in the CESM1.2 list of compsets.
+We use a $\sim 4^{\circ}$ horizontal resolution regular finite volume (FV) grid for the atmospheric and land components, a FV grid with a displaced pole centered at Greenland $\sim 3^{\circ}$ (version 7) for the ocean and sea ice components, and a 0.5° FV grid for the river runoff component (this is also a standard set of component grids with short name f45_g37 in CESM1.2).
 For comparison, this is a coarser resolution than that of the recent CESM Last Millennium Ensemble (Otto-Bliesner et al., 2016).